Why I Became a Calvinist

 eph 2:9 Not of works, lest any man should boast.

-Calvinism also emphasizes that God is sovereign, He is not dependent upon any agency of man to do what He does.
+Calvinism emphasizes that God is sovereign, He is not dependent upon any agency of man to save someone.
 Man cannot save himself by any efforts, nor does man choose through his own will who gets saved and who doesn't.
-Those who believe they can pray and obtain anything without regards to the will of God are decidedly anti-Calvinistic for example.
-The doctrines of Calvinism that detail God's grace and sovereignty are commonly referred to with the mnemonic TULIP, one letter for each of the five points of Calvinism:

 heb 12:2 Looking unto Jesus the author and finisher of our faith; ...